SarahPavlak/Robo_Advisor/README.md

     This will create an environment variable for you which will ensure that your key remains secure.

 Running the program:
+1. On your terminal type:
-1. navigate to cd desktop, cd *name of your folder*, conda activate *name of created environment* and then type "python *name of your document*" for example, python robo.py
+    1. cd desktop,
+    2. cd *name of your folder*,
+    3. conda activate *name of created environment*
+    4. "python *name of your document*" for example, python robo.py